Last Updated on July 19, 2023 by Nicole

 Getting To The Front Of The Line At The Amusement Park

 Given a choice, none of us want to pay hundreds of dollars each to go to any amusement park only to stand in line for most of the day waiting to go on rides.
+It would be a blessing if hardly anyone showed up on the day you decided to go.
+But, that’s not realistic.
 So, which amusement park offers you the best and fastest way to get to the front of the line?
 The answer is not definitive.

 If money is no object, the VIP Experience